RocketCommunicationsInc/astro-uxds/_content/patterns/forms-and-validation.md

 ## Rules of Thumb

-  *•*	Disabled elements don't get focus via click/tap/key, aren’t accessible via TABing and don't get submitted with form data.
+- Disabled elements don't get focus via click, tap, or keyboard, aren’t accessible when tabbing, and are not submitted with form data.
-  *•*	Readonly gets focus via click/tap/key, are accessible when TABing and they are submitted with form data *•*	The length of the input field should reflect the intended length of content.
+- Readonly elements should allow focus via click, tap, or keyboard, are accessible when tabbing, and are submitted with form data
+- The length of the input field should reflect the intended length of content.

 ## Validation